edance/openpace/README.md

 ## Goals

 - [x] Deploy on heroku
-- [x] Connect via oauth to fitbit api
 - [ ] Connect to strava using [strava wrapper](https://github.com/slashdotdash/strava)
-- [ ] Refresh token for fitbit api
-- [x] Rename application to not be called fitbit
 - [x] Add license
 - [ ] Get the tests to pass and add travis ci badge
 - [ ] Add inch-ci badge to project